gecrooks/landscape2stl/README.md

 ### Magnet spacing
 The spacing between magnets in degrees.
 If you use a standard scale a reasonable magnet spacing will be chosen for you.
-Set to 0.0 to disable magnets.